dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

   - Data Preprocessing (Extraction and Feature Engineering) :
         - 3 Datasets were created :

-            (i) MIDI only : Feature Engineering Performed to derive features for use in the models

-            (ii) Spectral Features from Wav
+            (i) MIDI Features only : Feature Engineering Performed to derive features for use in the models (ii) Spectral Features from Wav Files
             (iii) Wav and MIDI combined

   - Exploratory Data Analysis :